Node-RED is a programming tool for wiring together hardware devices, APIs and online services.

 - Process - The name and environment of the process to be run.
 If no environment is provided, the first one found to contain the selected process is used.
 Please note that input parameters are available when starting a Job as of v2018.3.

-- Robot(s) - The robot scheme used to run the job.
-You can choose to run a job on a particular robot by its name, on a specific quantity, or on all robots.
+- Execution Target - The robot scheme used to run the job.
+You can choose to run a job on a particular robot by its name, on all robots simultaneously, or to run the job a number of times, allocating the work to available robots.
 If an incorrect robot name is specified, jobs do not run.
 If a larger number of robots than are available is specified to run, the job runs on all robots.

-To use Organization Units (experimental feature), add the
+To use Organization Units or Folders now, add the

 X-UIPATH-OrganizationUnitId parameter to the Request or Start Job nodes.
 Here is a sample flow that grabs the ID of the Organization Unit, saves it as a flow variable, and then uses it to get all Assets from Orchestrator.
 You can import this flow from the hamburger menu in the top right corner.